 Diabetes has become an epidemic.
-Currently 62 million adult diabetes patients leave in North America, 66 million in the European Community (EC), 73million in India and 110 million in China.
-The prevalence of diabetes is increasing and Asian countries are thought to demonstrate highest increase.
+Currently 62 million adult diabetes patients live in North America, 66 million in the European Community (EC), 73 million in India and 110 million in China.
+The prevalence of diabetes is increasing, and Asian countries are thought to demonstrate the highest increase.

 The T1D community in Northern America includes 5 million Americans.
 Eight million T1D are leaving in Europe, 4 millions in India and the numbers are on the rise by an annual factor of 3.4%.

 Diabetes is a major cause of severe clinical complications.
 It is direct cause of blindness, kidney failure, heart attacks, stroke and lower limb amputation.
 Overall, about 4 million deaths are reported annually as direct cause of the disease.

 Besides human burden described by premature mortality and lower quality of life, diabetes also imposes a significant economic impact on healthcare systems.
 International economic burden is huge and the total world annual disease-related expenditure exceeds 700B$.
 In China, most of new T1D cases are diagnosed in adults which is forecasted to further increase the economic burden.

 T1D is characterized by the inability of the pancreatic islets to produce insulin.
 Therefore, insulin is the only treatment for this type of the disease.
 The hormone is administered into the subcutis using hypodermic injection or pump driven perfusion following self-monitoring of blood glucose using finger-stick blood samples, test strips or portable meters.
 The procedure is both annoying and time consuming.
 Moreover, insulin overdose is a direct cause of life-threatening low blood glucose (hypoglycemia).